Fun With Stress 1.1

 Every time an experience is being stored in our memory, it is instantaneously labelled.
 Depending on the experience, labels can say “Great, let’s do that again!” or “Terrible, never again!” and this labelling happens for the most part without us being consciously aware of it.
 The following remarkable story was told by a client who was then living in Amsterdam for a little over two years (for privacy purposes the name has been changed).

 Next to the entrance of his apartment building stood a garbage container from a restaurant.
-Many times as he walked by, the waste smelled almost exactly as the familiar odour of corpses, but he didn’t realize this until we spoke about the pathways that are being created in the brain during traumatic experiences – i.e. the creation of memory and, more particularly, of emotional buttons.
+Many times as he walked by, the waste smelled almost exactly as the familiar odour of corpses, but he didn’t realize this until we spoke about the pathways that are being created in the brain during traumatic experiences.
+For every time he encountered a war casualty in Syria, a process called ‘implicit fear conditioning’ taught his body memory something indelible – i.e. massive anxiety buttons were created for his protection, as we shall see.

-Just like an encounter with a predator would push our anxiety buttons and start a stress response in order to protect ourselves, so do encounters with war situations and casualties.
-It’s quite obvious that when bullets are flying around everywhere and the proof of their effectiveness is being seen and smelled at every street corner, our brain with its innate tendency to protect will store all possible sensory information as big buttons in memory.
-Every time a sight, sound, or smell is being perceived that even slightly resembles those from the war situation, Farid’s buttons will be pushed to start the stress response in order to find shelter.
+Just like an encounter with a predator would push our anxiety buttons and ignite a stress response in order to protect ourselves, so do encounters with war situations and casualties.
+It’s quite obvious that when bullets are flying around everywhere and the proof of their effectiveness is being seen and smelled at every street corner, our brain with its innate tendency to protect will store all possible sensory information (sights, smells, etc.) as big buttons in memory.
+Every time a sight, sound, or smell is being perceived that even slightly resembles those from the war situation, Farid’s buttons will be pushed hard.
+That triggers his stress response, which provides him with the alertness, clarity, and energy, necessary to get out of a warlike situation alive.

-Ultimately what happened was that every time the particular odour entered his nose, that button was being pushed.
+Ultimately what happened in The Netherlands was that every time the particular odour entered his nose, his buttons were being pushed.
 The inevitable stress response then caused his heartrate to increase dramatically and he tensed up completely due to heavy contraction of his skeletal muscles, basically ‘bracing him for impact’.
 Both these physiological changes he felt quite clearly, but consciously he had no idea why they occurred.
 That was because the smell was experienced in a completely different context than when it was stored as memory and made into a button.

 Information from the outside world enters through our senses.
 Every sight, sound, touch, smell and taste that Farid experienced in the war situation was stored and ‘buttonized’ in his memory and provided with labels such as “Avoid at all cost!”
 In this way we could say that he was being programmed to either avoid warlike environments or seek shelter if he were to ever encounter one again.

-When in Amsterdam an odour similar to that of the corpses back home entered his nose, he physically tensed up but consciously didn’t make the connection between the smell and the war, because he was in an environment where no public fighting was taking place.
-Yet if the smell would have entered his nose while at the same time a helicopter flew over and some loud bangs from fireworks were heard, chances were good that his upcoming thoughts would have been something along the lines of, “Holy crap, where’s the bombs?!”
+When in Amsterdam an odour similar to that of the corpses back in Syria entered his nose, he physically tensed up, but consciously didn’t make the connection between the smell and the war, because he was in an environment where no public fighting was taking place; the context in which the smell was perceived was totally different.
+Yet if the smell would have entered his nose while at the same time a helicopter flew over and some loud bangs from fireworks were heard, chances are good that his upcoming thoughts would have been something along the lines of, “Holy crap, where’s the bombs?!”
 Subsequently he might have collapsed and be looking for a place to hide.
-Only when he realizes again he’s in Amsterdam will his tension drop, and he’ll probably laugh at himself for acting silly.
+Only when he realizes again that he’s in Amsterdam will his tension drop, and he’ll probably laugh at himself for acting silly.

-In the next chapter we are going to investigate how personal meaning is created out of the infinite amounts of input we absorb every single moment.
+In the next article of this series, we are going to investigate how personal meaning is created out of the infinite amounts of input we absorb every single moment.
 For now,

 Jolly greetings,